Skip to content

 6. Percentage or number of women board members?

-1 - The company reports that 11.1% of women on the company's board of directors.
+2 - The company has 2 (22%) women on the board of directors.

 • Y